CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 1. Open a new browser window and log in to the office365 center at https://www.office.com.

-1. When prompted enter the username and password of the user that you created in the previous exercise.
+1. When prompted enter the username and password of the user which you have created in the the Exercise 1 task 1.
+For example Odl_User-DeploymentId.

 1. In the office365 portal from the App launcher click on **All apps** and in the search bar search for **Planner**, from **Open context menu** click on Open in new tab, this will redirect you to the **Planner** web page.